 Where are you now?
 I am a permanent teacher with the Ottawa Catholic School Board

-Memories of ESP/AESP: My favourite memories were from Petra’s class.
+Memories of ESP: My favourite memories were from Petra’s class.
 She taught the seminar I was in and it felt like a place of belonging.
-I learned so much myself, and my abilities as a student.
-I learned that I am a learner, I can achieve success, and that I can be an inspiration.
-This is something that I tell and represent to my students each day – which everyone can achieve success in their own right, we all just learning a bit differently.
+I learned so much about myself, and my abilities as a student.
+I learned that I am a learner, I can achieve success, and I can be an inspiration.
+This is something that I tell and represent to my students each day – that everyone can achieve success in their own right, we all just learn a bit differently.
+On the day of my graduation, Petra came up to me and was genuinely proud of my accomplishments and my future plans as an Educator.
+It made my heart so happy that she remembered who I was.
+It just goes to show that the educators genuinely enjoy helping the students succeed.
 Ever since I graduated, I have recommended the ESP program to several individuals.
-ESP was definitely the foundation to my great success at my young age, and without the program there is no doubt I wouldn’t be where I am today.
+ESP was a strong piece of the foundation to my great success at a young age, and without the program, there is no doubt I wouldn’t be where I am today.

 Degree (current or graduated): B.A. in Honours Psychology, Concentration in Developmental Psychology

 Where are you now?
 I am currently in my 5th and final year at Carleton.
 I am simultaneously working in then CIE department as an ESP facilitator for Psychology.
 I am a member of the Psychology Society and the Student Alliance for Mental Health.